folio-org/folio-org.github.io/guidelines/issue-tracker.md

 - **Task**: Some job that needs to be done, usually not directly related to product code changes.
 - **Sub-task**: We try to avoid this, and instead use other types, and then Link between issues.
+(Note that sub-task tickets cannot be added to Sprints.)
 - **Umbrella**: This type is used for project management.
   Please use one of the other types.